carpentries-incubator/scrna-seq-analysis/_episodes/01-introduction.md

 - It allows the measurement of the distribution of expression levels for each gene across a population of cells.
 - It also allows to study new biological questions in which cell-specific changes in transcriptome are important, e.g. cell type identification, heterogeneity of cell responses, stochasticity of gene expression, inference of gene regulatory networks across the cells.

-The main advantage of scRNA-seq is that the cellular resolution and the genome-wide scope make it possible to address intractable issues using other methods, e.g. bulk RNA-seq or single-cell RT-qPCR.
+- The main advantage of scRNA-seq is that the cellular resolution and the genome-wide scope make it possible to address intractable issues using other methods, e.g. bulk RNA-seq or single-cell RT-qPCR.

 However, to analyse scRNA-seq data, novel methods are required, and some of the underlying assumptions for the methods developed for bulk RNA-seq experiments are no longer valid.
-There are also several different protocols in use, e.g. SMART-seq2 (Picelli et al. 2013), CELL-seq (Hashimshony et al. 2012) and Drop-seq (Macosko et al. 2015), which adds to the complexity of analysing scRNA-seq.
+There are also many different protocols in use, e.g. SMART-seq2 (Picelli et al. 2013), CELL-seq (Hashimshony et al. 2012) and Drop-seq (Macosko et al. 2015), which adds to the complexity of analysing scRNA-seq.
 In the next episode, we will briefly explore the various experimental methods currently used for scRNA-seq.

 {% include links.md %}